1407 - Philosophy(Credits: 2)

 Using the Three Forms of Unity as a reference point, the history and text of various significant confessions from the 16th century until today are studied.
 Special attention is given to the Westminster Standards.
 Winter Semester.

 2411 - Apologetics(Credits: 2)

 This course studies the history and methods of Christian apologetics – both negative and positive approaches – and equips students to defend their faith before the world.
 The first half of the course covers the biblical basis, history, and main schools of apologetics while the second half engages in the practice of apologetics.
 Winter Semester.

-Using Holy Scripture as the foundation, this course explores the doctrine of the work of God in creation and providence, as well as topics dealing with humanity, sin, and covenant.
+Using Holy Scripture as the foundation, this course explores the following topics: the nature of humanity, the corruption of sin, and the gracious blessing of God's covenant with his people.
 Fall Semester.

 In this course students are introduced to the field of ethics as the study of “the good.”
 Various approaches to ethics are explored, followed by a study of the application of the Ten Commandments to the Christian life.
 Winter Semester.

 4411 - Christology and Ecclesiology(Credits: 4)